 Sustainability – we want a scheme that will be sustainable for the school in the light of tough budgets ahead

-Affordability – we want the monthly contribution to be as low as possible.
+Affordability – we want the monthly donation to be as low as possible.
 Investing in the project will mean that your son/daughter can use the same mobile technology at school and at home with access to the same resources.

 Can we buy our own iPad independently rather than join the scheme as costs are significantly more?